seandavi/awesome-cancer-variant-databases/README.md

 ## Clinically-focused

 - [CanDL](https://candl.osu.edu/) - an expert-curated database of potentially actionable driver mutations for molecular pathologists and laboratory directors to facilitate literature-based annotation of genomic testing of tumors. [web app, Download]
+- [Cancer Genome Interpreter](https://www.cancergenomeinterpreter.org/) - designed to support the identification of tumor alterations that drive the disease and detect those that may be therapeutically actionable.
+CGI relies on existing knowledge collected from several resources and on computational methods that annotate the alterations in a tumor according to distinct levels of evidence. [web app, API]
 - [CiViC](https://civic.genome.wustl.edu/#/home) - CIViC is an open access, open source, community-driven web resource for Clinical Interpretation of Variants in Cancer. [web app, API, Download]
 - [DGIdb](http://dgidb.genome.wustl.edu/) - Mining the druggable genome for personalized medicine. [web app, API, Download]
 - [Database of Curated Mutations (DOCM)](http://docm.genome.wustl.edu/) - DoCM, the Database of Curated Mutations, is a highly curated database of known, disease-causing mutations that provides easily explorable variant lists with direct links to source citations for easy verification. [web app, API, Download]
 - [JAX Lab Clinical Knowledge Base](https://ckb.jax.org/) - The Jackson Laboratory Clinical Knowledgebase (CKB) is a semi-automated/manually curated database of gene/variant annotations, therapy knowledge, diagnostic/prognostic information, and clinical trials related to oncology. [web app]
 - [MyCancerGenome](https://www.mycancergenome.org/) - My Cancer Genome is a personalized cancer medicine knowledge resource for physicians, patients, caregivers and researchers.
 My Cancer Genome gives up-to-date information on what mutations make cancers grow and related therapeutic implications, including available clinical trials. [web app, API, Download, *may require licensing*]
+- [OncoKB](http://oncokb.org/) - OncoKB, a comprehensive and curated precision oncology knowledge base, offers oncologists detailed, evidence-based information about individual somatic mutations and structural alterations present in patient tumors with the goal of supporting optimal treatment decisions. [web app, API, Download]
+- [PhamrGKB]() - PharmGKB is a comprehensive resource that curates knowledge about the impact of genetic variation on drug response for clinicians and researchers. [web app, Download]
 - [Precision Medicine KnowledgeBase (PMKB)](https://pmkb.weill.cornell.edu/) - PMKB is organized to provide information about clinical cancer variants and interpretations in a structured way, as well as allowing users to submit and edit existing entries for continued growth of the knowledgebase.
 All changes are reviewed by cancer pathologists. [web app, Download]

 ## Catalogs